Policy Regarding Use Of Rooms

 - No alcoholic beverages, use of tobacco or illegal drugs are permitted anywhere on library property.

 - No office supplies are included with room rental.
 Coin operated public copiers and fee based FAX service is available.
-A Polycom unit is available for conference calls but a technology fee will be added.
-Groups must provide a pre-paid calling card for long distance calls.

 - Users must leave the meeting rooms and the kitchen in original condition when the meeting ends.